Canadian Neutron Initiative (CNI)

 The CNI seeks to establish a new university-led framework for leadership, management and funding of Canada’s capacity for materials research with neutron beams, building on existing national and international resources.
 The new framework will ensure Canadians can access neutron beams for world-class research and innovation in materials as well as training students for highly-skilled careers.

 The CNI addresses two time horizons.
 For the next decade, the CNI must focus on coordinating access to leading neutron-beam facilities abroad.
-The CNI will also need to fully exploit domestic, university-based capabilities, including the McMaster Nuclear Reactor, which will be Canada’s most powerful research reactor by far at that time.
+The CNI will also need to fully exploit domestic, university-based capabilities, including the McMaster Nuclear Reactor, which will be Canada’s best remaining research reactor at that time.
 Both aspects will be needed to maintain and rejuvenate a capable community of researchers in this field.

 For the longer term beyond 2030, a national decision-making process focused on large-scale research infrastructure is needed.
 A neutron-based research community, which is rejuvenated through the CNI, can inform deliberations about a potential new research reactor, thereby helping to maximize return on future investments, by designing in leading-edge scientific capabilities that will attract international collaboration and place Canada at the forefront of materials research and innovation for decades.